zhengbz0111/GI-Workshop-3/README.md

 There are a couple of important things to note here.
 Firstly, the scene you currently see is *not* ray traced, and simply uses standard triangle mesh "rasterisation" you already saw last week.
 In other words, we have created an equivalent of the project sample scene in Unity, purely for visualisation and debugging purposes.
-Secondly, the image pixel grid has been "embedded" in the world such that it overlays the scene as it will be rendered when using actual ray tracing techniques later in this workshop.
+Secondly, the image pixel grid has been "embedded" in the world such that it overlays the scene exactly (the ray tracer "camera" settings match the Unity camera settings).

 Switch to the `Scene` tab while the simulation is running, and you can see that the image plane ("pixel grid") is exactly one unit in front of the Unity camera.
 In the object hierarchy, click on each object and inspect the components